 Assuming you have done no prior research on your house you will need to get things in order before you get started.
 This is the average timeline for a new home buyer.

 If you are renting a place and your lease is coming due in the next 5-6 months.
 That is an ideal time to start looking.
 It will give you enough time to look for places.
-Find a few that meet your search criteria.
+Get approved for a loan from a mortgage lender.
+Find a few houses in your real estate market that meet your search criteria.
 Make a couple of offers, and ultimately get one accepted.
 It’s by looking a head half a year that you can anticipate when should you start looking for a house.

 Millennial Homeowner Tip on How Early You Should Start Looking For A House